pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## SupplyChain authoring

 SupplyChains, particularly the authoring resources such as `SupplyChain`, `Component`, and the Tekton `Pipeline`/`Task` dependencies, are intended to be deployed to clusters through a Git repository using the GitOps source promotion methodology.
 As a Platform Engineer, the recommended approach involves authoring the `SupplyChain` using a set of YAML files within a Git-backed file system.
 Testing and debugging can be performed by pushing all files to a single namespace on the `authoring` profile cluster.
 Once satisfied with the new or modified `SupplyChain`, it should be committed to Git, initiating a pull/merge request.
 However, managing a potentially large number of YAML manifests manually can be error-prone.
-This is where the `tanzu supplychain` CLI plugin becomes invaluable.
-Platform Engineers can leverage the `tanzu supplychain` CLI plugin to streamline the authoring process for `SupplyChains` tailored to their developers.
+This is where the `tanzu supplychain` CLI plug-in becomes invaluable.
+Platform Engineers can leverage the `tanzu supplychain` CLI plug-in to streamline the authoring process for `SupplyChains` tailored to their developers.

-The `supplychain` CLI plugin supports 2 modes of operation for generating SupplyChains.
+The `supplychain` CLI plug-in supports 2 modes of operation for generating SupplyChains.

 * **Interactive** way using the guided wizard
 * **Non-Interactive** way using flags